AhmedSobhyHamed/Laravel_EasyT_project1/README.md

     php artisan serve
     ```

-    then open the browser to the linke typed in the terminal.
+    Then open the browser to the link typed in the terminal.

   <!-- usage or how to interact with this technologies like api end points and what they do -->